Get insider access

 Transducer Dynamic

 The Beats Studio Pro have a sleek, rounded look, similar to the Beats Studio3 Wireless and the Beats Studio Wireless.
 The manufacturer's logo is on each ear cup.
-They come in a few neutral colors: 'Black,' 'Deep Brown,' 'Navy,' and 'Sandstone.'
+They come in a few standard edition colors like 'Black,' 'Black/Gold,' 'Matte White,' 'Deep Brown,' 'Navy,' and 'Sandstone,' as well as skin-tone collaboration colors for their Beats Studio Pro x Kim Kardashian special edition.

 7.0